adaltas/node-masson/README.md

 ### Usecases:

-Considering a service A is declared on a node tagged as "client".
-A service B is declared on a node tagged as "master" and define a dependency on service A to be colocalized on the same node.
+Considering a service A declared on one node and a service B declared on a second node, we defined service B with a dependency of service A with the following options:

-* Use `local: true` to automatically declare service A on the same node as service B if and only if service A is already defined elsewhere.
-In the service configuration, the dependency will be set as "null" if service A was not activated elsewhere.
+* Use `local: true` to automatically declare service b on the same node as service A if and only if service B is already defined elsewhere.
+In the service configuration, the dependency will be set as "null" if service B was not activated elsewhere.
-* Use `local: true, required: true` to automatically declare service A on the same node as service B and ensure service B is activated elsewhere.
+* Use `local: true, required: true` to automatically declare service B on the same node as service A and ensure service A is activated elsewhere.
-* Use `local: true, single: true` to automatically declare service A on the same node as service B. In the service configuration, the dependency will be set as the service  object relative to the current node instead of an array of services for every nodes.
+* Use `local: true, single: true` to automatically declare service B on the same node as service A. In the service configuration, the dependency will be set as the service object relative to the current node instead of an array of services for every nodes.
-* Use `auto: true` to automatically activate service A. The service will not be declared on any node.
+* Use `auto: true` to automatically activate service B. The service will not be declared on any node.
 In the service configuration, the dependency will be set as an empty array if the dependency affinity doesnt match any affinity. of services for every nodes.
-* Use `auto: true, local: true` to automatically activate service A and declare service A as a dependency of service B.
+* Use `auto: true, local: true` to automatically activate service B and declare service B as a dependency of service a.

 ## Contributors